The intricate pattern of the brain: social entanglement

 Projective identification

 When humans interact with each other, they try to discover each other’s pattern.
 With pattern, I mean how they behave.
 So what work do they do, what hobbies do they have, but also are they quick to anger, or are they nosy, and so on.
 We want to recognize these social patterns so that we can predict their behavior in the future.
-But ultimately, by trying to discover these social patterns in their behavior, what we are actually doing is trying to understand the pattern of the self, the actual plasticity pattern in the LTM, of the other.
+But ultimately, by trying to discover these social patterns in their behavior, what we are actually doing is trying to understand the pattern of the self, the actual plasticity pattern in the memory, of the other.

 Now a strange thing occurs.
 Because we need to understand the patterns of the other, in both senses of that word, we need to grow them in the form of plasticity in our own heads.
 Remember, all patterns recognized become part of the greater pattern and are reused.
 So if you understand someone else’s pattern, you kind of become their pattern.